Connect to a Kafka cluster

 const fs = require('fs');const { Kafka } = require('kafkajs');const config = {brokers: ['<host>:<port>'],ssl: {ca: [fs.readFileSync('<path>', 'utf-8')],},sasl: {mechanism: 'scram-sha-512',username: '<user_name>',password: '<password>',},};const kafka = new Kafka(config);const producer = kafka.producer();const run = async () => {await producer.connect();await producer.send({topic: '<topic_name>',messages: [{ value: 'message' }],});await producer.disconnect();};run();Specify:

-<host>— the node's DNS address;<port>— connection port;<path>— the full path to the root certificate;<user_name>— the user name with the producer role that has access to the topic;<password>— the user password;<topic_name>— the topic name.
+<host>— node DNS address; ;<port>— connection port;;<path>— full path to the root certificate; ;<user_name>— user name with the producer role who has access to the topic; ;<password>— user password; ;<topic_name>— topic name.

 -